Reasoning from hypotheses in *-continuous action lattices: Introduction

 The rest of the paper is organised as follows.
 Section~\ref{S:prelim} contains some preliminary material: in Section~\ref{S:IAL}, we describe infinitary action logic $\IAL$ and its exponential extension $\EIAL$; Section~\ref{S:dyadic} presents an auxiliary dyadic calculus, which turns out to be useful for a systematic analysis of derivations; in Section~\ref{S:inductive}, we give necessary information on inductive de\-fi\-ni\-tions, which is needed for ordinal analysis of derivability operators that arise in our study; Section~\ref{subsec-ha} describes the hyperarithmetical hierarchy up to $\omega^\omega$.
 In Section~\ref{sec-dyadic}, we prove some properties of the dyadic system introduced in Section~\ref{S:dyadic}.

 The main technical results are presented in Sections~\ref{S:Tikhon}, \ref{S:Stanislav}, and~\ref{S:Stepan}.
-In Section~\ref{S:Tikhon} we show the $\Sigma^0_{\omega^\omega}$-hardness of reasoning from monoidal equations in $\ast$-continuous action algebras.
-Next, in Section~\ref{S:Stanislav}, we prove that the restricted derivability problem for $\EIAL$ where ${!}$ can be applied only to $\ast$-free formulae is $\Sigma^0_{\omega^\omega}$-bounded.
+In Section~\ref{S:Tikhon} we show the $\Sigma^0_{\omega^\omega}$-hard\-ness of reasoning from monoidal equations in $\ast$-con\-ti\-nu\-ous action lattices.
+Next, in Section~\ref{S:Stanislav}, we prove that the restricted derivability problem for $\EIAL$ where ${!}$ can be applied only to $\ast$-free formulae is $\Sigma^0_{\omega^\omega}$-boun\-ded.
 So $\Sigma^0_{\omega^\omega}$ is indeed the exact complexity bound.
 This also leads to some natural results about closure ordinals.
 Finally, in Section~\ref{S:Stepan}, we establish the $\Pi^0_1$-boun\-ded\-ness of deriving sequents in the fragment of $\EIAL$ where ${!}$ can be applied only to formulae that represent non-expanding hypotheses.